cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 </HighlightBox>

-* **Voting period:** After the mininimum deposit is reached, the proposal enters the voting period.
+* **Voting period:** After the minimum deposit is reached, the proposal enters the voting period.
 During this period, users can vote on the proposal.
 The voting period is defined by the chain, for instance, the Cosmos Hub has a `2 weeks` voting period.

-* **Quorum:** Quorum is defined as the minimum percentage of voting power that needs to be casted on a proposal for the result to be valid.
+* **Quorum:** Quorum is defined as the minimum percentage of voting power that needs to be cast on a proposal for the result to be valid.
 If the quorum is not reached, the proposal is rejected.

-* **Voting options:** Voters can choose between `Yes`, `No`, `NoWithVeto` and `Abstain`. `NoWithVeto` allows the voter to cast a `No` vote but also to veto the proposal.
+* **Voting options:** Voters can choose between `Yes`, `No`, `NoWithVeto` and `Abstain`. `NoWithVeto` allows the voter to cast a `No` vote, but also to veto the proposal.
 If a proposal is vetoed, it is automatically rejected and the deposit burned. `Abstain` allows the voter to abstain from voting.
 With a majority of `Yes` the proposal pass and its messages are executed.

 More information about the governance concepts can be found in the [Cosmos SDK documentation](https://docs.cosmos.network/v0.46/modules/gov/01_concepts.html).

 ## Requirements

 The gov module has been introduced in the [v0.46.0 release](https://docs.cosmos.network/v0.46/modules/gov/) of the Cosmos SDK.
-In order to follow the tutorial, you must use the binary of a chain with the gov module, using a v0.46+ version of the SDK.
+To follow the tutorial, you must use the binary of a chain with the gov module, using a v0.46+ version of the SDK.
 For demonstration purposes, you will use `simd`, the simulation app of the Cosmos SDK.

 To install `simd`, first clone the Cosmos SDK GitHub repository and checkout the right version: